brendanarnold/django-sanction/README.md

-### Modified to work with sanction 0.4 ###
+### Needs to be modified to work with sanction 0.4 ###

 **Will no longer work with Sanction 0.3.1 and earlier** New version of Sanction breaks compatibility and does not include an easy way to obtain the version.
+This version of django_sanction will hopefully soon be compatible.
+Currently validates and returns with token from Google but the backend.py needs work.

-Use this version of django_sanction for new projects or when installing the original be sure to use `pip install sanction==0.3.1`
+Until then when using django_sanction be sure to specify `pip install sanction==0.3.1`

 ### About ###